Skip to content

 Storage and IPC

-• Darwin notifications: notify the app when new data arrives.
+• Darwin notifications: notify the app when new data arrives from the extension.

 • Fallback storage: used when App Group is unavailable (e.g., simulator).